tidylab/R6P/README.md

 Design patterns abstract and present in neat, well-defined components and interfaces the experience of many software designers and architects over many years of solving similar problems.
-These are solutions that have withstood the test of time with respect to reusability, flexibility, scalability, and maintainability.
+These are solutions that have withstood the test of time with respect to re-usability, flexibility, and maintainability.
 R6P provides abstract base classes with examples for a few known design patterns.
-The patterns were selected by their applicability to analytic projects in R. Using these patterns in R projects have proven effective in dealing with the complexity that data-driven applications posses.
+The patterns were selected by their applicability to analytic projects in R. Using these patterns in R projects have proven effective in dealing with the complexity that data-driven applications possess.

 This package is based on the work of Gamma1995, and Fowler2002.